When you first learn how to make vegan mayonnaise, you might be surprised to find that it isn’t as difficult as you’d thought.

 I am a diehard olive oil fan, so I still use olive oil for my vegan mayonnaise but really, to be honest, you’ll probably prefer the flavour of a less powerful tasting oil.

-- Extra virgin olive oil – most people think it can be too overpowering but a lighter version can be fine
+- Extra virgin olive oil – most people think it can be too overpowering but a lighter version can be fine.
+I just prefer using olive oil for everything, but the flavour, I must confess is a little heavy.

 - Coconut oil – normally one of my favourite oils but quite pricey for mayonnaise.
 You can use a bit of coconut oil in your homemade mayonnaise along with another oil